gax1985/NSCC/NSCC/Operating System Security/Oct. 3rd - Windows Administration Utilities.md

 	2. Certificate Authority requests information (who the company is , what they sell, the name of their IT personnel, etc...)
 	3. The Certificate Authority double-checks the information
 	4. If everything is correct, the certificate is created, signed and is sold to the company.
 Certificates are good for 1-year
-	5. Certificates get installed on the servier with a public key
+	5. Certificates get installed on the server with a public key
 	6. Then there would be a ROOT CERTIFICATE

 (Browsers have built-in certificates.
 Based on the machine and its IP address, )